chipmuenk/pyfda/README.md

 ## Binaries / Bundles

-Currently, binaries (created with **[pyInstaller](https://www.pyinstaller.org/))** are provided for **64 bit Windows** and **OS X**.
+Binaries created with **[pyInstaller](https://www.pyinstaller.org/)** for **64 bit Windows** and **OS X** can be downloaded for each [release](https://github.com/chipmuenk/pyfda/releases).
 The binaries don't modify the system except for two ASCII configuration files and a log file, they self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes).
 No additionaly software / libraries need to be installed.
 For details, see [INSTALLATION.md](INSTALLATION.md).

-A flatpak for **Linux** is available on **[Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda)** or here .
+A Flatpak for **Linux** can be downloaded for each release or from **[Flathub](https://flathub.org/apps/details/com.github.chipmuenk.pyfda)**.
 Many Linux distros have built-in flatpak support, for others it's easy to install with e.g. `sudo apt install flatpak`.
 For details check the [Flatpak](https://www.flatpak.org/) home page.

 ## Prerequisites